-Zoopla Ltd and Digital Property Group (owners of Primelocation .com) merged in 2012.
-Zoopla .co.uk & primelocation .com may be considered 2 of the major online property portals in the UK in 2016.
+Zoopla Ltd and Digital Property Group (owners of Primelocation .com - I'm not hyperlinking to the sites in question) merged in 2012.
+Zoopla .co.uk & primelocation .com may be considered 2 of the major online property portals in the UK in 2017.

 According to Semrush, zoopla .co.uk is in the top 2 organic search competitors of primelocation .com with them ranking for 35.5K phrases in common in the top 100 results on google.co.uk.
 This to me is a gaping hole in the Google algorithm...

 Both domains are registered to 'Zoopla Property Group Limited' without identical registration details and are not on the same IP address.